saper-2/rpi-5inch-hdmi-touchscreen-driver/README.md

 RPi HDMI 5-inch LCD with resistive touchpanel
 ===================================
 I have ordered a (let me quote title :smiley:) "5 inch LCD HDMI Touch Screen Display TFT LCD Panel Module Shield 800*480 for Banana Pi and Raspberry Pi 2 model B/B+" from Chinese seller (from aliexpress).
-I didn't event bothered to ask for source code for driver, because I'm quiet sure, I wouldn't get anything from the seller anyway (by my expirence to get from seller for 3.5inch spi lcd tft driver sources)...
+I didn't even bothered to ask for source code for driver, because I'm quiet sure, I wouldn't get anything from the seller anyway (by my expirence to get from seller for 3.5inch spi lcd tft driver sources)...
-So I started to dig google, and I cam across a repo https://github.com/derekhe/waveshare-7inch-touchscreen-driver , where this controller is descripped rather well.
+So I started to dig google, and I came across a https://github.com/derekhe/waveshare-7inch-touchscreen-driver , where this controller, or at least how the controller talk is explained.
 But there is no calibration so I ended with working touch panel only in small upper left rectangle where raw touch coordinates overlap with inside screen bounds (0,0 to 800,480).
 In searching for calibration, I found tslib https://github.com/kergoth/tslib which have everything that is needed to calibrate touch panel.
-First I installed tslib from rpi repos but, this lib is soooooo old that it remembers dinosaurs :smile: .
+First, I have installed tslib from rpi repos but, this lib is soooooo old that it remembers dinosaurs :smile: .
 I had to build one from source.
 After that I struggled how to make this 5inch touch panel works under xserver...
 After 2 days, I got this panel working...
-And that's how I did :smiley: :
+And below you can find how I did it :smiley: :

 My wiring is:
 ```